ickyphuz/totalrecon/README.md

 Total Recon will install all the recon tools you need

 Tested on Ubuntu 18.04.3 LTS (Bionic Beaver)
+Vanquish utilizes a lot of Kali tools which are not installed with this script

 Currently installing:
    1. Fast web fuzzer (ffuf)